TheArmagan/realtime-audio-visualizer/README.md

 # realtime-audio-visualizer
  Using Javascript and CSS Animations.

  (Help Wanted) Visualizer lags when gc starts.
-IDK how to fix.
+IDK how to fix..